groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/01_Installing.md

  * The Mac OS X operating system

 ### Alternatives
-The [GroovyDownload][] page provides binary and source releases for Groovy.
+The [Groovy Download][] page provides binary and source releases for Groovy.
 These are perfectly fine to use but you'll need to setup your system path to get up and running.

 For those on Mac OS X you can also explore one of the following package manager options: